14 Questions to ask before booking a Tour

 .
 Flickr.com

 You can also check this online, but it is better to know from the tour company, as they have firsthand experience.
-It will help you to decide whether the climate suits you and also help in packing appropriately.
+It will help you decide whether the climate suits you and pack appropriately.
 You don’t want your holiday plans washed away by downpours.

 The tour may be all-inclusive, but you will still need some money to cover other expenses – such as shopping, personal expenses, extra alcohol, and tips.
-The tour agent is the best person to guide you regarding the currency needed to cover all your needs (besides shopping).
+The tour agent is the best person to advise you on the currency you need to cover all your expenses (aside from shopping).
 Do you need to carry a travel card, or is it better to withdraw money from the ATM at the destination?
 If you are looking for optional excursions, the agency will provide you with an idea of the prevailing rates, allowing you to plan accordingly.
-The tour company can also offer you subsidized rates for any additional rendezvous you might be interested in.
+The tour company can also offer you discounted rates for any additional tours you may be interested in.

 Traveling in a foreign land comes with some risks.
 You might miss a flight, lose your passport, break some laws, or fall sick.
 Having a travel agent guide you through any hiccups is the best part of being on a tour.
 But it is better to know what type of assistance they provide in case of any issues.

-Once all doubts have been cleared, it is time to review the various payment options, including card, cash, cheque, bank transfer, PayPal, and others.
+Once all questions have been answered, it is time to review the available payment options, including card, cash, cheque, bank transfer, PayPal, and others.
 Am I allowed to pay in installments, or do I need to make a full deposit at the time of booking?
 Do I need to pay any taxes?
 All those questions need to be asked before signing on the dotted line.

 Too many questions?
 Maybe.
-However, they are all vital to ensure that you have a safe, enjoyable, and hassle-free vacation without incurring any additional costs.
+However, they are all vital to ensuring a safe, enjoyable, hassle-free vacation without additional costs.

 Leave a Reply